 To provide world-class solutions you have to have world-class people leading the charge.
 Our team is full of industry professionals that have the know-how, can-do, like no other attitude that helps create bespoke solutions for you.

 Jamie started working in fabrication as a Heavy Fabricator/Welder in 2008 and a couple of years later decided he wanted to experience working in the office.
-Jamie moved to a new role as an Engineer Technician and has found his practical hands-on experience has been a great asset in assisting this transition.
+Jamie moved to a new role as Works Manager for the Heavy Fabrication Workshop and has found his practical hands-on experience has been a great asset in assisting this transition.

 In 2013 Jamie set off on his OE with his girlfriend to the UK for a year and a half where he earned more work experience in engineering and landscaping.
 Jamie did extensive travelling before returning to Dunedin and Farra were happy to have Jamie back on the team, offering him a position as Project Manager within the fabrication division.

 Jamie enjoys his job for the varied and interesting projects that come his way.
 One of his favourite jobs has been project managing the NSR High Riser project, a new product design for Farra that brought with it lots of challenges.

 Never be too comfortable in your job and always be ready to learn new things.

 Two hands receive a hospital pass!

 Jamie's favourite quirky saying is “tis the way it is Lad!”

 Outside of work Jamie enjoys, diving, landscaping, rugby, surfing and relaxing with his family.